 Monoculars are comparable to binoculars.
-They are viewing devices that help to observe objects at a distance.
+They are devices that help to observe objects at a long distance.
 The only difference is that they focus on one eye.
 This is the difference between monoculars and binoculars, which allow you to see far away with both eyes.
-They have a magnifying optical device that allows observation at long distances.
+In addition, they have a magnifying optical device that allows observation at long distances.
 If the more compact binoculars seem too bulky, a monocular may be a good alternative.
-Whether for hunting, hiking, sightseeing or attending a show or sport, the monocular offers stereoscopic vision.
+Whether hunting, hiking, sightseeing or participate in a theater show,, the monocular offers a good vision.
 In addition, some models have a very long range.
-Below is our long description of everything there is to know about monoculars.
-You will also find a description on each page of our selection of the best monoculars available in our store.

 - The magnification